Aerial view of trucks parked at loading docks and bays

 Multi-dimensional capacity evaluation

-Load meters, weight, pallet slots, dimensions, loadability, sequence, and equipment needs are all part of the optimization logic.
+Load meters, weight, pallet slots, and dimensions are considered together with loadability, sequence, and equipment requirements.

 Operationally robust planning results

-The outcome is not just mathematically efficient but practical to execute in day-to-day LTL dispatch.
+The result is not only mathematically efficient, but also practical to execute in everyday LTL dispatch.

-More utilization, less dispatch effort, higher planning security
+More utilization, less dispatch effort, and stronger planning security

 Benefit 1